Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 ### Get Certificates

-This endpoint is contacted by Site Operators for the purpose of auditing certificates that have been issued for their domain names or IP addresses.
+Site Operators access this endpoint for the purpose of auditing certificates that have been issued for their domain names or IP addresses.

 GET /get-certificates?bearer_token=X&start=Y